querkmachine/beeps.website/src/blog/2024-01-01-2023-the-year-in-review.md

 I've not got much to promise for the year ahead.
 I'm generally comfortable with my working and personal life, and I'm not seeking out any great waves to come and shake things up.

+This has made the process of coming up with [a new yearly theme]({{ '/blog/yearly-theme/' | url }}) a little bit difficult.
+For once, nothing comes to mind that I desperately want to change or improve upon.
+None within my direct sphere of control, anyway.

 I'm pondering moving house out of a desire for somewhere larger, but the Bristol housing market is a bit of an onslaught and it's likely impossible that I'll find somewhere that's as good value and as well located as my current flat.

 Hopefully, I'll finally seen by the gender identity service.
 Hopefully.